Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 The quality of the tarp and the hardware used to secure it are just as important as the team installing it.
 A flimsy, thin tarp from a hardware store simply won’t stand up to the wind and rain we often see in the Puget Sound region.
 A professional service will use thick, heavy-duty, waterproof tarps designed for this exact purpose.
 Ask what kind of materials they use and how they plan to attach the tarp to your roof.
 They should use methods that minimize new holes, like securing the tarp with wooden battens and screws sealed with rubber washers, to create a watertight barrier that protects your home.

-What to Expect from an Emergency Tarping Service
+What to Expect When You Call for an Emergency Roof Tarp

 When your roof is suddenly damaged, knowing what happens next can bring a sense of calm to a chaotic situation.
 Calling a professional for an emergency tarping service is the critical first step, but what does that process actually look like?
 From the moment the team arrives, their focus is on safely securing your property to prevent any further harm.
 The process involves a careful assessment of the damage, a secure and professional installation of the tarp, and clear communication about timelines.
 Understanding these steps helps you know what to expect and how to prepare your home for their arrival.